peter-lyr/nvim/README.md

 8. [x] TODO: markdown file no toc any more
 9. [x] TODO: no markdown lsp
 10. [x] TODO: restart new nvim-qt.exe and open curfile
-11. [ ] TODO: use wk.register to map all mappings at once in one lua file
+11. [x] TODO: use wk.register to map all mappings at once in one lua file. | `no need`

 # FIX